open5gs/open5gs/docs/_docs/tutorial/02-VoLTE-setup.md

 #### 23. USIM and UE settings

 - Make sure to disable SQN check in Sysmocom SIM cards using sysmo-usim-tool tool [https://github.com/herlesupreeth/sysmo-usim-tool](https://github.com/herlesupreeth/sysmo-usim-tool)
+- Tested with OnePlus 5 with following methods (Official Google method is the recommended method to prevent damage to phone)
+  - (Official Google method) - Please follow the instructions in the following link [https://github.com/herlesupreeth/CoIMS_Wiki](https://github.com/herlesupreeth/CoIMS_Wiki) to force enable VoLTE using Carrier Privileges
-- Tested with OnePlus 5 - With modfication to enable force IMS registration is a must or else UE will not even attempt to connect to P-CSCF.
+  - (Risky method) With modfication to enable force IMS registration is a must or else UE will not even attempt to connect to P-CSCF.
 Need to apply the fix back after each update.  [https://forum.xda-developers.com/oneplus-5t/how-to/guide-volte-vowifi-german-carriers-t3817542](https://forum.xda-developers.com/oneplus-5t/how-to/guide-volte-vowifi-german-carriers-t3817542)

 #### 24. Start IMS components and FoHSS followed by Open5GS and eNB, then try connecting the phones